 This shot of an Icelandic church looked nice enough in color but I thought it had a bit more potential as a black and white image – though there were a few issues I wanted to sort out first.
 For this project I used Exposure X. The same tools exist in other programs, but I […]

 Vignette effects can be very useful, both as an aid to composition and as a way of adding a vintage, 'analog' look.

-In terms of composition, a vignette can help focus attention on the main subject and tone down a distracting background.
-It can also act as a kind of framing device so that the picture feels properly enclosed and your eyes don’t drift out of the frame.
+A vignette can help focus attention on the main subject and tone down a distracting background.
+It can also act as a kind of framing device so that the picture feels properly enclosed and your eyes don't drift out of the frame.

 Most photo-editing programs have a vignette tool.
 Lightroom, for example, has a 'post-crop' Vignette effect which adapts to any cropping adjustments you make, though its manually controlled Radial Filter is a more powerful tool for creating carefully customised vignettes.